Pediatric Eye Exam In Bryan, Texas

 Glasses and Contact Lenses for Children in Bryan.

 It is common for parents to push off bringing their child for an eye exam because he or she doesn’t have any visual complaints.
 However, kids – particularly young children – do not typically complain, even if they can’t see the classroom board or miss catching every ball on the sports field.
 Instead, they simply adapt to what they see.
 However, an undetected vision condition could have serious effects on child development and their performance in school.
 That is why it is critical to bring all kids to a qualified eye doctor for routine eye exams.

 Children have a unique set of eye conditions and visual requirements, which is why they need a specialized eye exams.
-When we perform a pediatric eye exam in Bryan, TX, our eye doctor will custom-design the test procedures to suit your child’s age, stage of development, and individual health issues.
+When we perform a pediatric eye exam in Bryan, Texas, our eye doctor will custom-design the test procedures to suit your child’s age, stage of development, and individual health issues.
 With a friendly smile and a gentle bedside manner, we welcome children of all ages, from infants to teens.

 Vision screening in school is not the same as a comprehensive pediatric eye exam.
 While vision testing by a school nurse can indicate whether or not your child needs prescription eyewear, it cannot reliably detect the symptoms of other common eye conditions – such as lazy eye (amblyopia), eye misalignment (strabismus), and trouble with focusing (accommodation).
 Therefore, even if your child passed the school vision test with flying colors, it is still necessary to schedule an eye exam with an eye doctor.

 According to the American Optometric Association (AOA), children are recommended to have eye exams on the following schedule:

 - First exam: at six months old